DFE-Digital/ecf-gov-guidance/content/set-up-training-for-your-early-career-teachers.md

 ## 1. Nominate an induction tutor

-Induction tutors monitor and support your early career teachers.
+Induction tutors monitor the progress of early career teachers.

-They manage progress reviews and coordinate formal assessments.
+They also report information about your training for early career teachers to the Department for Education.

 Learn more about [nominating an induction tutor](/nominate-induction-tutor/).

 ## 2. Arrange mentoring

-Mentors ensure your early career teachers receive a high quality induction.

-They meet regularly with early career teachers to provide support and feedback.
+Mentors meet regularly with early career teachers to provide support and feedback.

 Learn more about [arranging mentoring](/choose-mentors-for-early-career-teachers).

 ## 3. Choose a training option

-Choose from the following training options:

-* use a provider to deliver training directly to your early career teachers and their mentors
-* deliver your own training using materials accredited by the Department for Education
-* design and deliver your own training based on the early career framework
+There are different ways to deliver training based on the early career framework.

 Learn more about [training options for early career teachers](/choose-training-option-early-career-teachers).